ataavohra-tatvasoft/HalloDoc/README.md

 - **Run migrations and seeders as:**

-  `"npx sequelize-cli db:migrate" & "npx sequelize db:seed:all" in src/db directory"`
+  `"npm run migrate" & "npm run seed" in root directory"`

 - **To undo migrations and seeders, run:**

-  `"npx sequelize-cli db:migrate:undo:all" & "npx sequelize db:seed:undo:all" in src/db directory`
+  `"npm run migrate:undo" & "npm run seed:undo" in root directory`

-- **Run the development server using `npm run dev` in root directory.**
+- **Run the development server using `npm run dev` or `npm run dev:watch` in root directory.**

 - **Default users and password for getting started:**